MicrosoftDocs/quantum-docs/articles/install-python-qdk.md

 ### [Install using conda (recommended)](#tab/tabid-conda)

-1. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual#Downloads). **Note:** 64-bit installation required.
+1. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual#Downloads).
+Consult their [installation guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) if you are unsure about any steps. **Note:** 64-bit installation required.

-1. (Windows) Open an Anaconda Prompt.

-   (Other) Make sure the `conda` command is available in your terminal.
-During installation, you may have been prompted to initialize conda for your shell.
-If not, navigate to your selected install location and run the `conda init` command for your shell (e.g. `conda init bash`).
-Close and reopen your terminal.

-1. Create and activate a new conda environment named `qsharp-env` with the required packages (including Jupyter Notebook and IQ#) by running the following commands:

-    ```Shell
-    conda create -n qsharp-env -c quantum-engineering qsharp notebook

-    conda activate qsharp-env
-    ```

-1. Run `python -c "import qsharp"` from the same terminal to verify your installation and populate your local package cache with all required QDK components.
+1. Initialize conda for your preferred shell with the `conda init` command.
+The steps below are tailored to your operating system:

+    **(Windows)** Open an Anaconda Prompt by searching for it in the start menu.
+Then run the initialization command for your shell, e.g. `conda init powershell cmd.exe` will set up both the Windows PowerShell and Command Prompt for you.
+You can then close this prompt.

-> [!NOTE]
+    > [!IMPORTANT]
-> If you would like to use PowerShell to run Q# programs, or will be using VS Code on Windows for development, it is strongly recommended that you set up your PowerShell environment to work with conda.
-To do so, follow the steps below:
+    > To work with PowerShell, conda will configure a startup script to run whenever you launch a PowerShell instance.
+By default, the script's execution will be blocked on Windows, and requires modifying the PowerShell execution policy with the following command (executed from within PowerShell):
     >
-> 1. Open a PowerShell window.
->
-> 1. If you didn't add `conda` to your `PATH` during installation, you will first need to navigate to its install location (e.g. `C:\Users\MyUserName\Miniconda3\`).
->
-> 1. (Windows only) Conda will configure a script to run automatically when opening a PowerShell window.
-On Windows, this requires modifying the PowerShell execution policy with the following command:
->
     > ```powershell
     > Set-ExecutionPolicy -Scope CurrentUser RemoteSigned
     > ```

->
-> 1. Now run the command:
->
->     ```powershell
->     conda init powershell
+    **(Linux)** If haven't done so during installation, you can still initialize conda now.
+Open a terminal and navigate to the `bin` directory inside your selected install location (e.g. `/home/ubuntu/miniconda3/bin`).
+Then run the appropriate command for your shell, e.g. `./conda init bash`.
+Close your terminal for the changes to take effect.

+1. From a new terminal, create and activate a new conda environment named `qsharp-env` with the required packages (including Jupyter Notebook and IQ#) by running the following commands:

+    ```shell
+    conda create -n qsharp-env -c quantum-engineering qsharp notebook

+    conda activate qsharp-env
->     ```
+    ```

+1. Finally, run `python -c "import qsharp"` to verify your installation and populate your local package cache with all required QDK components.

 ### [Install using .NET CLI and pip (advanced)](#tab/tabid-dotnetcli)